cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 The length of the road can be changed by modifying the value of `roadLength` in the __Properties__ panel for the `GameManager`.

-When previewing, the road is now automatically generated, but because the __Camera__ does not follow the `Player`, the road behind cannot be seen.
-Setting the __Camera__ in the __Scene__ as a child node of the `Player` can help solve this.
+When previewing, the road is now automatically generated, however, because the __Camera__ does not follow the `Player`, the road behind cannot be seen.
+Changing the __Camera__ in the __Scene__ to be a child node of the `Player` can help solve this.

   ![drag camera to player](./images/drag-camera-to-player.gif)

-The Camera will follow the Player's movement.
+Now, the __Camera__ will follow the Player's movement.

 ## Adding a start menu
 The __start menu__ is an indispensable part of most any game.
 Add the game name, game introduction, production staff and other information here.
+Creating a simple start menu starts with some basic steps:

 1. Add a button called `Play`